ignaciomarquezalbes/coding-portfolio/math-projects/ode-numerical-methods/euler-implicit/README.md

   xₙ₊₁ = xₙ + h,
   yₙ₊₁ = yₙ + h * f(xₙ₊₁, yₙ₊₁),

 where h is the step size  and f is the function defining the ODE.
+This process is repeated for a fixed number of steps.
 In contrast with the Explicit Euler method, this formulation is implicit — the new approximation yₙ₊₁ appears on both sides of the equation.
 As a result, each step requires solving an algebraic equation.
 This implementation uses MATLAB's `fsolve` to handle that.

 ## Code Structure